-Patty called her insurance company to report the accident, explaining there was no damage and no injuries.
+Patty called her insurance company to report the auto accident, explaining there was no damage and no injuries.

-A couple days later, Sam woke up stiff and sore in his neck and shoulders.
+A couple of days later, Sam woke up stiff and sore in his neck and shoulders.
 He called off his construction job and went to urgent care.
 Sam told the doctor he was rear-ended in a car accident.